mtiller/ModelicaBook/text/source/behavior/discrete/sampling.rst

 sampling three times faster than ``x`` and six times faster than ``z`` (since ``z`` is also defined with respect to ``x``).

 The synchronous clock features in Modelica are relatively new.
+As such, they are not yet supported by all Modelica compilers.
 To learn more about these synchronous features and their applications see [Elmqvist]_ and/or the Modelica Specification, version 3.3 or later.

 ..
 [Elmqvist] "Fundamentals of Synchronous Control in Modelica",